Single-Shot Magnetization Reversal in Ferromagnetic Spin Valves Enabled via Heat Control

-For further understanding, we perform a numerical calculation based on a two-temperature model \cite{hohlfeld2000electron,pudell2020heat}.
-The calculation reveals that the electronic temperature of the free layer with the MgO layer is higher than that without MgO.
-In contrast, the electron temperature of the reference layer remains constant, both with and without the MgO layer.
-These results suggest an accumulation of electrons in the free layer due to the MgO layer, bringing heat and thus increasing the electronic temperature as illustrated in Fig. \ref{fig5}(a).
-This efficient rise in electronic temperature may facilitate the P-to-AP switching process.
+To understand this behavior, we perform two-temperature model calculations \cite{hohlfeld2000electron, pudell2020heat}.
+The results show that the electronic temperature of the free layer is higher with MgO than without, while that of the reference layer remains unchanged.
+This suggests electron accumulation in the free layer due to the MgO barrier, leading to heat retention and increased temperature, as illustrated in Fig.~\ref{fig4}(c).
+This efficient rise in electronic temperature may facilitate the ultrafast demagnetization of the free layer, which in turn enhances the P-to-AP switching process.
 The details of the calculation are described in End Matter.

-We also investigate the effect of MgO insertion on switching stimulated by irradiation from the capping side.
-Figure \ref{fig5}(d) shows MOKE images after laser excitation for $t_{\mathrm{MgO}}$ = 1 nm.
-No P-to-AP switching is observed in spin valves with 1-nm-thick MgO insertion, even though a multidomain of the free layer is observed with high fluence $F_{\mathrm{p}} > 100$ mJ/cm$^{2}$, indicating that 1-nm-thick MgO strongly suppresses the electron transport.
-Free layer multidomain may be attributed to heat transport via phonon interaction in the MgO layer, resulting in the long-term demagnetization of the free layer \cite{pudell2020heat,mattern2023concepts}.
+We also investigate the effect of MgO when irradiating from the capping side.
+Figure~\ref{fig4}(f) shows MOKE images for $t_{\mathrm{MgO}} = 1$ nm.
+No P-to-AP switching is seen, even at high fluence ($F > 100$ mJ/cm$^2$), though a multidomain state of the free layer appears.
+This suggests that 1-nm MgO strongly blocks electron transport.
+The multidomain may arise from heat transport via phonons in MgO, resulting in long-term heating of the free layer \cite{pudell2020heat, mattern2023concepts}.

+\textit{Discussion.} We demonstrate that controlling the electronic temperature in the free layer plays a crucial role in enabling P-to-AP switching.
+Our results show that switching can be triggered not only by direct optical excitation but also by indirect excitation via hot electrons.

+Regarding the mechanism, we consider that P-to-AP switching is driven by spin-current injection into the free layer, consistent with previous reports \cite{igarashi2023optically, remy2023ultrafast}.
+However, the microscopic origin of this spin current remains unresolved.
+As noted in the Introduction, two scenarios are possible: (i) spin current reflected from the interface following ultrafast demagnetization of the free layer, and (ii) spin current emitted from the reference layer during its remagnetization.

+In this study, we focused on identifying the conditions needed for switching.
+We find that full demagnetization of the free layer—whether induced by direct or indirect excitation—is sufficient to trigger P-to-AP reversal.
+Notably, our results show that ultrafast demagnetization, essential for generating spin currents in both scenarios\cite{igarashi2023optically, remy2023ultrafast}, can be induced by thermal stimuli such as a hot-electron pulse.
+This indicates that light is not essential; heat alone suffices to drive the required spin dynamics.
+Also, since both scenarios require the presence of both the free and reference layers, we do not expect to observe P-to-AP switching in samples lacking the reference layer, as reported in a previous study using direct optical excitation \cite{igarashi2023optically}.